 The current major research focus of the lab uses zebrafish as a natural animal model for V. cholerae.
 V. cholerae has been found in the intestines of numerous wild fish species and we developed the zebrafish model to better understand how V. cholerae interacts with hosts in the aquatic environment.
 V. cholerae colonizes the zebrafish intestinal tract simply by exposure in water, resulting in robust bacterial replication and leading to diarrhea in the fish.
 Infected fish can then transmit the disease to naïve fish via excreted V. cholerae.
-Thus this model in a natural V. cholerae host recapitulates the infectious cycle in humans.
-Current work includes: 1) identifying factors that are required for V. cholerae to colonize and survive in the fish, 2) determining how V. cholerae successfully competes for colonization with the abundant zebrafish intestinal microbiota, 3) investigating how bacterial and host gene expression patterns change during colonization and then escape from the host, and 4) assessing the zebrafish immune response to V. cholerae infection.
+Thus, this model in a natural V. cholerae host recapitulates the infectious cycle in humans.
+Current work includes: 1) identifying factors required for V. cholerae to colonize and survive in the fish, 2) determining how V. cholerae successfully competes for colonization with the abundant zebrafish intestinal microbiota, 3) investigating how bacterial and host gene expression patterns change during colonization and then escape from the host, and 4) assessing the zebrafish immune response to V. cholerae infection.